rockettheme/docs/Docs/joomla/templates/protean/particle_owl.md

 ## Layouts

-Owl Carousel features four layouts, three of which are used in Protean's demo.
+Owl Carousel features four layouts, several of which are used in Protean's demo.
 You will see examples of these layouts below.

 ### Standard

-The **Standard** layout is a great way to present written content from the CMS, as well as directly from the individual particle.
+The **Standard** layout (pictured at the top of this page) is a great way to present written content from the CMS, as well as directly from the individual particle.
 You can display written content, images, or a combination of the two with ease.

 ### NewsSlider